hapytex/django-antipatterns/antipatterns/plural_model_class_names.md

 which again is less elegant compared to `car_set`.

-## What can be done to resolve the problem
+# What can be done to resolve the problem?

 You give the class of the model a singular name, so `Car` instead of `Cars`: